-Staff, Faculty, Continuing Studies students, or students at affiliated colleges are not eligible for the software.
+Staff, Faculty, Extended Learning students, or students at affiliated colleges are not eligible for the software.
 However, staff and faculty who are also students may download and use the software if they qualify with the above requirements.
 A student who graduates, or is no longer an active UBC student, loses his/her legal right to use the software.

 An active student is any student who meets either of the following two criteria:

 - They are registered in senate-approved academic courses in a current or upcoming term

 - They are a graduate student currently on recognized leave, or with a continuing status

 Graduate students are able to install Office 365 if they are currently enrolled in any courses in a degree granting program.

 Staff members who are using tuition credit benefit to attend UBC courses also qualify as long as the course is a senate approved academic course and not a Extended Learning or Adult Learning Course.
 To install the software, login to download.ubc.ca with the CWL account that is associated with your UBC student ID.

 Extended Learning students and students at affiliate colleges are not eligible for the software.